AndHann404/Active-Directory-/README.md

 ---

-### Connecting To the Domain
+### Connecting to my Domain

-# Before trying to connect to a Domain, I need to set up a static IP address first on my Windows Server.
+* Before trying to connect to a Domain, I need to set up a static IP address first on my Windows Server.
 I already did this during setup of AD.

-# Then I had to implement the IP address of my Domain into my Windows 11 network connections/ethernet properties:
+* Then I had to implement the IP address of my Domain into my Windows 11 network connections/ethernet properties:

 <img width="797" height="743" alt="adding in IP address of Domain" src="https://github.com/user-attachments/assets/c868486f-b33e-46ee-bae2-c811dd639392" />